Our electrical and electronic engineering scheme for graduates

 The scheme is aligned to UK-SPEC objectives and is accredited by the IET.
 You’ll have access to world-class training and the opportunity to be involved in some of the biggest engineering projects in Britain.

-Electrical Systems Engineering scheme
+Electrical Systems Engineering pathway

 If you choose to apply for the electrical systems engineering scheme, not only will you have the chance to work on the above projects, but you will have the opportunity to specialise specifically in a systems engineering career path and gain accreditation in this pathway accordingly.